ldaniels528/trifecta/README.md

     kafka:Shocktrade.quotes.csv/0:10796> kgetkey
     [000] 31.34.31.30.35.36.33.37.31.34.34.36.35                                     | 1410563714465             |

-And for the purposes of fully understanding what happened here, let's reposition the cursor to the beginning of the topic/partition:
+To ensure you'll notice the change in the cursor's position, let's reposition the cursor to the beginning of the topic/partition:

     kafka:Shocktrade.quotes.csv/0:10796> kfirst